KodyKantor/chum/README.md

-# chum - mako load generator
+# chum - storage load generator

-`chum` is a load generator for an individual manta-mako server.
+`chum` is a load generator for WebDAV or S3 servers.

 ## How it works

 `chum` creates a number of threads.
-Each of these threads will synchronously upload files to the target server using an HTTP PUT.
+Each of these threads will synchronously upload or download files from the target server.
 The data uploaded is a chunk of random bytes.

+`chum` supports the S3 and WebDAV client protocols.

 Upload file size distribution is an important part of how `chum` works. `chum` includes a default object size distribution if one is not provided at the CLI.